 By the acts of omission or commission we made the liberty of Nigerians the cheapest in the world market.
 Anybody with a piece of old rotten gun can put the fear of death on Nigerians and readily like sheep to the slaughter we will give our lives away.
 It is so easy.
 The local slave owners, alias the prodigal sons and feudal lords, have again adopted the same instrument used by the white and Arab slave merchants for silencing Nigerians.

 In summary, there are two lessons, first we discovered what kind of personality each of us possesses and second, we know who are our enemies.
-Now, the question is, what then can we do with these great lessons of life.
+Now, the question is, What then can we do with these two great lessons of life.

 Do we consign them into the back burner of our lives or do we use them to reconstruct our future and to lay the foundation for our posterity?